t-hamano/piano-block/README.md

 - Realistic sound based on sound sources sampled from actual instruments
 - Variable volume, switchable octave pitch and sustain pedal status

+Note: The keys are optimized for the QWERTY keyboard and may not map correctly on other keyboards.

 ## How to build

 ```